zaschiff/Kotlin-BNR/README.md

 	Kotlin Programming: The Big Nerd Ranch Guide by David Greenhalgh and Josh Skeen

+All projects are written in IDEA developement IDE by IntelliJ/Jetbrains.
+All code will be in the src folder of each project. the will also have a .kt extension.
+All challenges for the book will done in seperate labeled branches.
+They will not be merged into the master branch.
+The master branch will hold the code for the chapter prior to the challenges. and will end where the chapter ends.

 ## Sandbox

-This was a simple project created in the IDEA devlopement IDE from IntelliJ/Jetbrains.
+This is a simple project to understnad kotlin's types and variable declaration.
-All code will be written in Kotlin and challenges for this project will be in a separate branch.

-### Challenges
+# Challenges

 challenges are being kept in a separate branch. to view them please review the list section of the README.md to see the file that was altered and compare it to the master branch.